-Raimonds Slaidiņš, senior partner, Ellex in Latvia

-"The trends that first became visible in 2020 are continumarket today.
+Raimonds Slaidiņš, senior partner, Ellex in Latvia Capital pouring in "The trends that first became visible in 2020 are continuing to affect the market today.
 There is excess cash in PE funds and increasing pressure to utilise it in new investments, and cheap funds are still pouring into the market.
-This has led to an increase in valuations of targets, which is provoking owners to use this opportunity to
+This has led to an increase in valuations of targets, which is provoking owners to use this opportunity to realise their investments."

 Rūta Armonė, partner, Ellex in Lithuania

 Three new unicorns for Estonia in 2021

 "Estonia further bolstered its renowned global position as a start-up nation with the highest number of unicorns per capita - the country witnessed the creation of three new unicorns in 2021, taking the number of Estonian unicorns to eight."

 Sven Papp, partner, Ellex in Estonia